Formalizing Stack Safety as a Security Property: Properties by Example

-We now consider how {\tt f} might misbehave and violate desirable stack safety properties associated with {\tt main}.
-To put the violations in a security framework, suppose that {\tt f} is actually an attacker seeking to leak {\tt secret}.
+Now, suppose that {\tt f} is actually an attacker seeking to leak {\tt secret}.
 It might do so in a number of ways, shown as snippets of assembly code in \cref{fig:f}.
 Leakage is most obviously viewed as a violation of {\tt main}'s {\it confidentiality}.
 In \cref{subfig:direct}, {\tt f} takes an offset from the stack pointer, accesses {\tt secret}, and directly outputs it.
-But more subtly, even if somehow prevented from outputting {\tt secret} directly, {\tt f} can instead return that value so that {\tt main} stores it to {\tt out}, as in \cref{subfig:indirect}.
-Beyond simply reading {\tt secret}, the attacker might overwrite {\tt sensitive} with 42, guaranteeing that {\tt main} publishes its own secret unintentionally (\cref{subfig:integrity}).
-Attacks of this kind do not violate {\tt main}'s confidentiality, but rather its {\it integrity}.
-In \cref{subfig:WBCF}, the attacker arranges to return to the wrong instruction, thereby bypassing the check and publishing {\tt secret} regardless, violating the program's {\it well-bracketed control flow} (\(\wbcf\).)
-In \cref{subfig:WBCF2}, a different attack violates \(\wbcf\), this time by returning to the correct program counter but with the wrong stack pointer. \footnote{We pad the last two variants with {\tt nop}s just so that all the snippets have the same length, which keeps the step numbering uniform in~\cref{fig:exec1}.}
+More subtly, even if it is somehow prevented from outputting {\tt secret} directly, {\tt f} can instead return its value so that {\tt main} stores it to {\tt out}, as in \cref{subfig:indirect}.
+Beyond simply reading {\tt secret}, the attacker might overwrite {\tt sensitive} with 42, guaranteeing that {\tt main} publishes its own secret unintentionally (\cref{subfig:integrity}); this does not violate {\tt main}'s confidentiality, but rather its {\it integrity}.
+In \cref{subfig:WBCF}, the attacker arranges to return to the wrong instruction, thereby bypassing the check and publishing {\tt secret} regardless; this violates the program's {\it well-bracketed control flow} (\(\wbcf\)).
+In \cref{subfig:WBCF2}, a different attack violates \(\wbcf\), this time by returning to the correct program counter but with the wrong stack pointer.
+(We pad some of these variants with {\tt nop}s just so that all the snippets have the same length, which keeps the step numbering uniform in~\cref{fig:exec1}.)

-The security semantics for this program is based on the security-relevant events noted in the right columns of \cref{fig:main,fig:f}, namely execution of instructions that allocate or deallocate space, make a call, or make a return.
+The security semantics for this program is based on the security-relevant events noted in the right columns of \cref{fig:main,fig:f}, namely execution of instructions that allocate or deallocate space (specified by an \(\SP\)-relative offset and size), make a call (with a specified list of argument registers), or make a return.